Making Your Mark with a Gift of Registered Funds

 Life doesn’t have to end with death and taxes.
 You can make a lasting mark in the world and it’s not complicated.
 In a few short minutes, you can make the decision to help your community and influence others to do the same.

-My friend, Vida, was a teacher with a passion for nature, and a desire to instil that passion in the next generation.
-Vida named the charity, Ontario Nature, as the beneficiary of her RRIF.
-Part of her gift was used to enhance and protect Petrel Point Nature Reserve, 33 hectares of rare habitat described as a garden of wildflowers.
+My friend, Vida, was a teacher with a passion for nature, and a desire to instill that passion in the next generation.
+Vida named an environmental conservation charity as the beneficiary of her RRIF.
+Part of her gift was used to enhance and protect Petrel Point, a nature preserve with 33 hectares of rare habitat described as a “garden of wildflowers”.
 In celebration of Vida’s life and passion, we gather there together every spring, when her beloved orchids are in bloom.
 Her gift continues to inspire others.
 Vida really left her mark and continues to live on.

 How does giving via RRSPs or RRIFs work?